What is fibrocartilaginous embolism (FCE)?

 The prognosis for recovery from a fibrocartilaginous embolism is based on the severity and extent of the spinal cord injury.
 More specifically, the maintenance of feeling of a painful stimulus applied to the toes (so-called, ‘deep-pain’) suggests to us that the integrity of some nerve fibres have been spared and the spinal cord has the capacity to recover.
 Ultimately, the rate and extent of recovery is variable and difficult to predict but can take days, to weeks or months.
 The majority of dogs may show signs of improvement within the first one to two weeks, whereas full recovery may take much longer.
 Animals are typically hospitalised following fibrocartilaginous embolism until they show signs of improvement as well as a return to voluntarily urination function, if urinary incontinence is present in the first instance.

-At Fitzpatrick Referrals, we will provide you with a support team to include mobility slings and devices as well as physiotherapy and hydrotherapy, all of which can be provided on an out-patient basis through our rehabilitation service once your dog has been discharged from hospital.
-During your initial appointment, one of our chartered physiotherapists will assess your dog and design a programme specifically for rehabilitation of degenerative myelopathy and will also advise you of how often appointments are required.
+At Fitzpatrick Referrals, we will provide you with a support team to include mobility slings and devices as well as physiotherapy and hydrotherapy, all of which can be provided on an outpatient basis through our rehabilitation service once your dog has been discharged from hospital.
+During your initial appointment, one of our chartered physiotherapists will assess your dog and design a programme specifically for the rehabilitation of degenerative myelopathy and will also advise you of how often appointments are required.

 Although the pathophysiology of the fibrocartilaginous embolic myelopathy is not fully understood, once an animal recovers there is very little chance of recurrence.